souryacs/LitRevw/SingleCellMethods.md

 [MultiVI: deep generative model for the integration of multimodal data - Ashuach et al. Nature Methods 2023](https://pubmed.ncbi.nlm.nih.gov/37386189/) MultiVI - from scVI tools.
 Integrating scRNA-seq and scATAC-seq data.
 Uses VAE.
 Similar approach is described in Cobolt [Cobolt: integrative analysis of multimodal single-cell sequencing data - Gong et al. Genome Biology 2021](https://pubmed.ncbi.nlm.nih.gov/34963480/) method.

+[SIMBA: single-cell embedding along with features - Chen et al. Nature Methods 2023](https://pubmed.ncbi.nlm.nih.gov/37248389/) SIMBA method.
+Multi-omic single cell data embedding using graph.
+However, graph nodes can be both genes and cells, and their mutual relation is determined by: 1) Gene expression, 2) TF motif, 3) k-mer, 4) ATAC peaks etc. The objective is to learn the embedding using all features, and then generate the marker features independent of clustering.
+Question: How these marker features are computed before embedding and clustering?
+Need to check in detail.

 ## Single Cell RNA-seq

 ### Clustering